 Form CT-32-A/B is a breakdown form for all the individual member information.
-The lines on this form are identical to the lines on Form CT-32-A. Therefore, separate line instructions are not needed; see Line instructions for Forms CT-32-A and CT-32-A/B.
+Combined groups that have more than one member corporation must use this form to detail the member corporations' individual computations.
+If the parent corporation has more than four member corporations, use as many additional Form CT-32-A/Bs as necessary.
+The parent corporation should complete the Parent corporation column on Form CT-32-A, and should not be included on Form CT-32-A/B. See Line instructions for Forms CT-32-A and CT-32-A/B.